KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/ai-collaboration-de-escalation-protocol.md

 * help prevent overstatement;
 * and help stabilize the corpus.

-The AI should not turn every interpretive moment into a trial over whether the entire framework is true.
+The AI should not turn every interpretive moment into a trial over whether the entire framework is veracious.

 Working within the frame is not deception.